-German Grammar for A1 Level:
+German Grammar Basics for A1:

 This is the first level of the German language that you need to learn.
 But do not get disillusioned by its simplicity.
 You can master the German language only when your German grammar basics are strong.
 One thing that you should note that this level does not require any prior knowledge of German Grammar.

 At this stage, you will get to learn about simple German inquiries.
 The basics will help you make simple inquiries orally, as well as in writing.
 It is a step-by-step course that helps you grasp the basics of German Grammar.
 By the time you complete the level A1 of the German language and acquire the certificate, you will be able to give instructions to others in German.
 You will learn simple sentences and phrases.
-Also, you will be able to introduce yourself to others in the German language and ask basic details from others.
-Also, German grammar A1 emphasizes on building up a robust vocabulary.
+Also, you will be able to introduce yourself to others in the German language and ask for basic details from others.
+Also, German grammar A1 emphasizes building up a robust vocabulary.

 Keep in mind the fact that for learning a foreign language, it is essential to join a reputed and affiliated academy.
 Only there you will come across an experienced faculty, who will help you to create a robust foundation for learning the German language.

-German Grammar A2:
+German Grammar for A2: